strongbox/strongbox-docs/docs/developer-guide/writing-web-integration-tests.md

 ### Using `maven`

-Each sub-module has `pom.xml` file.
-Go to respective sub-module (`cd pypi`) and execute command `mvn clean install` it will launch the strongbox application instance and will run web integration tests against it.
+Each module has `pom.xml` file.
+Go to respective module (`cd pypi`) and execute command `mvn clean install` it will launch the strongbox application instance and will run web integration tests against it.

 ### Using `docker`

-Each sub-module has docker compose file `docker-compose.yml`.
+Each module has docker compose file `docker-compose.yml`.

 You can run all the tests like this: